NAMIS School 2018: Seattle

-Following the sucessful 11th NAMIS school held in 2017 in IMTEK/University of Freiburg (Germany), it is our great pleasure to invite you to participate to the 12th NAMIS School at the Institute for Nano-engineered Systems (NanoES) at the University of Washington (UW), in Seattle, USA.
+Following the successful 11th NAMIS School held in 2017 at IMTEK/University of Freiburg (Germany), it is our great pleasure to invite you to participate in the 12th NAMIS School at the Institute for Nano-engineered Systems (NanoES) at the University of Washington (UW), in Seattle, USA.
 The program will take place from Monday, September 10 to Friday, September 14, 2018.

-This school is open to PhD students, Post-docs, Young researchers and lecturers from laboratories/institutions belonging or invited by partners of NAMIS (Nano & Micro Systems) international network.
-We request to the representatives of each NAMIS partner to nominate up to four attendees per institution.
+This school is open to graduate students, post-docs, young researchers, and lecturers from laboratories/institutions belonging to or invited by NAMIS partners.
+We request that the representatives of each NAMIS partner nominate up to four attendees per institution.
 If places are not completely filled, more nominations per institution will be considered.

-High level lectures on fundamental MEMS research and innovative applications as well as hands-on courses on selected subjects, lab tours and companies visits are being prepared.
-They will be completed by poster sessions, networking and social events.
+High-level lectures on fundamental MEMS research and innovative applications, as well as hands-on courses on selected subjects, lab tours and companies visits are being prepared.
+They will be complemented by poster sessions, networking and social events.

-- Airfare+ travel expenses between your country and the school location will be paid by the home laboratory of the attendees.
+- Airfare and travel expenses between your country and the school location will be paid by the home laboratory of the attendees.

-- University of Washington will be in charge of accommodation of attendees from sunday, September the 9th night (check-in) to saturday, September the 15th morning (check-out).
+- UW will be in charge of accommodation of attendees from the evening of Sunday, September 9th (check-in) to the morning of Saturday, September 15th (check-out).

-- Lunches from monday September the 10th to friday September the 14th and at least 3 dinners are expected to be covered by University of Washington.
+- Lunches from Monday, September 10th to Friday, September 14th and at least 3 dinners are expected to be covered by UW.

-- University of Washington will be responsible for lectures, practical works and visits.
+- UW will be responsible for lectures, practical works and visits.